nextrie/quark-lang/README.md

 ## 🧐 About <a name = "about"></a>

-The main goal of Quark is to offer a language that combines simplicity and productivity in addition to its cool syntax.
+The main goal of Quark is to offer a language that combines simplicity and productivity in addition to its cool and easy syntax.

 ## 🏁 Getting Started <a name = "getting_started"></a>